TheThingKnownAsKit/obsidian-vaults/Personal/Zooliminology/Entities/Longlegs.md

 Care guide notes:
 - One of few entities with size variations
 - Can climb on walls and walk very well with all 6 legs
-- The surface composition is similar to kitan (???).
+- The surface composition is similar to chitin.
 Makes it resistant to damage while still being able to move.
 This is why it does not require joints to walk
-- The kitan only makes up the surface of the body, has a softer interior.
+- The chitin only makes up the surface of the body, has a softer interior.
 Cannot make incisions to look because it will deconstruct
 - Likes empty, windowless rooms with plenty of cinder blocks (~5) and a legally obtained target concrete sphere
 - Does not require food or water
 - Clean and arrange cinderblocks weekly